 Crochet ponytail hat pattern for beginners (3 sizes)

-Looking for a practical crochet hat that works with your ponytail?
-This free crochet ponytail hat pattern is easy to follow and features a cozy ribbed brim with a convenient opening for your hair.
-It’s perfect for staying warm while keeping your ponytail or bun comfortable and out of the way.
+Want a warm hat that actually works with your hair up?
+This free crochet ponytail hat pattern is easy to follow and features a cozy ribbed brim plus a built-in opening for your ponytail or messy bun.
+It’s a practical cold-weather hat that keeps you comfortable without squishing your hair.

-Designed in three sizes—toddler, child, and adult—this hat is great for the whole family.
-It’s worked using simple stitches and easy construction, making it a quick and satisfying project.
-Scroll down for the full free crochet pattern and helpful tips for the best fit.
+Designed in three sizes—toddler, child, and adult—this crochet ponytail hat is worked from the top down in the round using simple stitches.
+Scroll down for the full free pattern, a size chart, and tips for getting the best fit.

 Skill level